bjornicus/orbitalboardgame/README.md

 Hard: 8 water and 4 metals

 ##Losing
 The home planet becomes infested or the players are unable to gather sufficient resources

+##Creative Commons Artwork Credits
+Card Backs - Rocket by Gem.icons from the Noun Project